Sample IRS Audit Letters You Might Receive & How To Respond

 If you are not sure what your IRS letter means and don’t know what to do about it, an experienced tax lawyer can help.

 Lately, IRS audit letters are on the rise, in part because the government is cracking down on businesses that applied for and received Employee Retention Credits, even when they weren’t eligible for them.
 If you’re faced with an ERC Audit, an IRS audit attorney can represent you in the matter and help you reduce how much you have to pay back.

 How To Know Whether Your IRS Letter Is An Audit Letter

 One telltale sign that your IRS letter is an audit letter is receiving it by certified mail, which requires you to sign so the government can confirm that you received it.

+How does the IRS notify you of an audit?
 You will receive the letter by snail mail, never through email.
-And the IRS will not notify you about an audit by phone.
+The IRS will never notify you about an audit by phone.

-An IRS audit letter will include your name, tax ID number or Social Security number, employee ID number, address and contact information.
+Tax audit letters will include your name, tax ID number or Social Security number, employee ID number, address and contact information.

 Typically, an IRS audit letter will call out that your tax return from a certain year has been flagged for examination.